Bobli0322/Bobs-file-backup-assistant/README.md

 This program is not suited for backup of program generated files or installation files where following condition may occur:
 - Duplicated files within a directory that have different file names

-It's written in Python 3 with tkinter GUI.
+It's written in Python 3 with tkinter GUI.\
+A **note** on file comparison function which sits at the heart of this program.\
+Filecmp.cmp(src,dst,shallow=False) is practically as good as compare checksums\
+If shallow option is omitted then it defaults to True which isn't totally reliable\
+because it only compares file metadata.\

 Most of testing was done in Windows 8.1 over a period of two years.
 It has also been tested successfully a couple of times on Linux.